 - 1. Use with a tap timer or a programmable irrigation controller, or use as a stand-alone irrigation controller - 2.
 Completely automatic - 3.
 Smart irrigation controller the irrigation is controlled by the prevailing weather conditions rather than a program - 4.
 Use for both gravity feed and pressurised irrigation - 5.
 Use for any size irrigation system regardless of the size of the solenoid valve - 6.
 Use for sprinkler or drip irrigation - 7.
-Use for porous hose irrigation (weeper hose or soaker hose) - 8.
-Use with pressure compensating drippers or non pressure compensating drippers. - 9.
-A light sensor provides the option of irrigating at night time only without using a timer - 10.
-You can adjust the water usage by adjusting the control dripper - 11.
-You can adjust the irrigation frequency by adjusting the float - 12.
-Adjusting the water usage does not change the irrigation frequency - 13.
-Adjusting the irrigation frequency does not change the water usage - 14.
-The water usage is directly proportional to the net evaporation rate a unique feature of measured irrigation - 15.
-Respond appropriately when there is an unexpected heat wave - 16.
-When it rains, water enters the evaporator and delays the start of the next irrigation - 17.
-The water usage is independent of the water supply pressure a unique feature of measured irrigation - 18.
-Uses much less water without affecting the yield - 19.
+Use with pressure compensating drippers or non pressure compensating drippers. - 8.
+You can adjust the water usage by adjusting the control dripper - 9.
+You can adjust the irrigation frequency by adjusting the float - 10.
+Adjusting the control dripper does not change the irrigation frequency - 11.
+Adjusting the float does not change the water usage - 12.
+The water usage is directly proportional to the net evaporation rate a unique feature of measured irrigation - 13.
+Respond appropriately when there is an unexpected heat wave - 14.
+When it rains, water enters the evaporator and delays the start of the next irrigation - 15.
+The water usage is independent of the water supply pressure a unique feature of measured irrigation - 16.
+Uses much less water without affecting the yield - 17.
 Simple and low tech and so there are fewer things to go wrong